Fort Lauderdale-Hollywood International Airport, Fort Lauderdale Transportation

 Freeways & Tollways

-Fort Lauderdale Freeway & Tollway Network is congested during commute hours.
-Otherwise, the freeways and tollways are enjoyable to ride.
-If plan to rent a car, keep eight dollar bills handy for tolls before leaving the airport.
+If you plan to drive your own or rent a car, keep eight to ten (10) one-dollar bills handy for tolls before leaving the airport.
 Several elevated highways give a view of the Everglades to the west and the Atlantic Ocean to the east.
+You will particularly like State Road AIA along the coast.

 Return to FORT LAUDERDALE